2029 Special Olympics World Winter Games: Goals

 An important goal is the implementation of the Convention on the Rights of Persons with Disabilities in Switzerland.
 It is planned that the partners of the World Games - from the host cities to the sponsors and contractors - will set an example in a charter and begin with concrete measures, such as creating jobs in the primary labour market.
 Around 30 people are involved in the drafting of the charter.
 They are to form an inclusion advisory board that will have an advisory function, but also monitor compliance with the charter in the organization of the World Games.
 The charter is to be presented in 2023.
 As part of the candidacy for the Special Olympics World Winter Games 2029, a basic study was prepared to improve inclusion in sport, housing and the working world in Switzerland.

 Sports and venues

-The following nine sports will be represented:
+The following nine sports will be held: